lrnz-asnprs/tweet-collector/data/notes.md

 - We still might have to do some filtering for in queries.
 The query below might not do  (query "video shows russian war ukraine" for example)
 - 2,586,743 Tweets pulled of 10,000,000 in the end of the run.

+### Take-off 12-10

+Running the next batch of claims (claims with the original indexing of 20,000 or higher)

+#### general notes and reflections for improvement:

+- Discussion Laurenz and Gustav on what topics and how to filter for duplicates.
+- Takes in the politifact_0710notopicdup as input (the file with no topic duplicates used for the 05-10 take off run)
+- First filtering for facebook posts, instagram posts, and viral video.
+Viral Video we decided to exclude as the titles for these are "video showing tank attacking Ukrainian solder" --> description of the video, and not the textual content from the original fake news.
+Thus we want to exclude this to make sure that our data has high integrity and quality.
+- New filitering of the files to exclude duplicate claims.
+In the first run a "lavish" filtering was used.
+Only filtering for duplicates on the data that had duplicate topic tag.
+In this new approach for take-off 12-10, we ensure that quotes only are represented once in the data, making sure that we take the oldest date of the quotes, meaning that is a quote has three duplicates in the data two with the different dates, different origin, but refering to the same claim.
+We would keep the first instance of the claim.
+The one that happened on the first date. and then the first sender. often more people have spread the fake news.
+Politifact them both tags "Donald Trump" and "Facebook Posts".
+In this case we would keep the Donald Trump one as the other has been filtered out.

+We also apply this filtering on the existing data that already had been fetched. by only keeping the files fetched that match the indexes obtained from our new filtered dataset.
+This is done using the script dub_filtering.py (available in the modules/utils folder)

+#### Params:
+    - same as for earlier run 05-10.